nodeSolidServer/node-solid-server/README.md

    --ssl-cert         Path to the SSL certificate key in PEM format --allow-signup     Allow users to register their WebID on subdomains

-   --create-admin     Allow a user to set up their initial identity in single-user mode --no-live          Disable live support through WebSockets --default-app      URI to use as a default app for resources (default: https://linkeddata.github.io/warp/#/list/) --proxy            Use a proxy on example.tld/proxyPath
+   --no-live          Disable live support through WebSockets --default-app      URI to use as a default app for resources (default: https://linkeddata.github.io/warp/#/list/) --proxy            Use a proxy on example.tld/proxyPath